samwang0723/agent-swarm/README.md

 ### MCP Server Configuration

-MCP servers are configured in `src/config/mcp.ts`:
+MCP servers are configured in `src/shared/config/mcp.ts`:
+`requiresAuth` means if MCP needs bringing in the Bearer token for authorization.

 ```typescript
 export const mcpServers: McpServerConfig[] = [